 Set ownership of the file to the current user and give full permissions to only that user.

-Click Add Storage at the bottom right.
-Set the Root volume size to 100GB or more.
+In the Configure storage section, set the Root volume size to 100GB or more.

 Isaac Sim can operate on an Instance with 30GB, but you may run out of space when running the Python Samples.

 If you see “You have requested more vCPU capacity than your current vCPU limit”, you might need to stop your running instances to free up vCPU usage and try again.

 In the “Instances” section, click Connect after selected the recently launched instance.
 Select the SSH client tab to view the instructions to connect.